kyma-project/control-plane/docs/kyma-environment-broker/08-06-orchestration-status.md

 }
    ```

-## Fetch the detailed single operation
+## Fetch the detailed operation status

 1. Export the following values as the environment variables: